 The Official Receiver does NOT do a detailed check on whether bankruptcy is a good option for you or if you have a better alternative.

-So you have to make sure that bankruptcy is your best option before you submit your bankruptcy application.
+So you have to be very sure that bankruptcy is your best option before submitting an application.

-This can involve thinking what may happen over the next few years.
-Your situation now may be terrible, but rushing into any form of insolvency – bankruptcy, Debt Relief Order or an IVA if thinks are likely to improve a lot is usually a mistake.
+Your situation now may feel terrible, you may have lost your job or seen your business fold or you may be threatened with being taken to court….
+But rushing into any form of insolvency – bankruptcy, Debt Relief Order or an IVA if things may improve soon is often a mistake.

-- If you owe less than £20,000, are renting and have little spare income each month then you may qualify for a Debt Relief Order (DRO).
-A DRO will wipe out your debts after a year, you don’t have to make any payments to it and the fees are only £90 – a lot less than bankruptcy.
+• If you owe less than £50,000, are renting and have little spare income each month then you may qualify for a Debt Relief Order (DRO).
+A DRO will wipe out your debts after a year, you don’t have to make any payments to it.

 Hi.